a-b-street/abstreet/book/src/trafficsim/travel_demand.md

 cargo run --bin import_traffic -- --map=data/system/seattle/maps/montlake.bin --input=/path/to/input.json
 ```

-The tool matches input positions to the nearest building or border intersection,
-within 100 meters.
+The tool matches input positions to the nearest building, within 100 meters.
+If
+the point lies outside the map boundary, it's snapped to the nearest map border.
 The `departure` time is seconds since midnight.
-The tool will
+The tool will fail if any point
-fail if any point doesn't match to a building, or if any of the specified trips
+doesn't match to a building, or if any of the specified trips can't be created
-can't be created (due to graph connectivity problems, for example).
-If your
+(due to graph connectivity problems, for example).
+If your requirements are
-requirements are different or you have any trouble using this format/tool,
+different or you have any trouble using this format/tool, please file a Github
-please file a Github issue -- just consider this tool and format a prototype.
+issue -- just consider this tool and format a prototype.

 ## Modifying demand